I see this a lot: Real women have curves.

 Now, imagine this:

-After everyone starts gaining weight or getting boob, butt, and hip implants because “real women have curves”, the skinny people will start empowering themselves this time by saying, “pretty women are skinny…” and the cycle goes on.
+After everyone starts gaining weight or getting boob, butt, and hip implants because “real women have curves”, the skinny people will start empowering themselves this time by saying, “skinny women are pretty” and the cycle goes on.

 The real women have curves statement might be helping curvy women (although, I don’t believe so) but it’s certainly not helping skinny women.
 It’s also not helping those who are in denial with life-long obesity and health issues they are facing.